17.9. Managing Hosts

 /etc/hostsfile before using the name servers (if you are using the default Red Hat Enterprise Linux configuration).
 If the IP address is listed in the

 /etc/hostsfile, the name servers are not used.
 If your network contains computers whose IP addresses are not listed in DNS, it is recommended that you add them to the

-/etc/hostsfile, go to the Hosts tab, click the button on the toolbar, provide the requested information, and click OK.
-Select > or press Ctrl+S to save the changes to the
+/etc/hostsfile, go to the Hosts tab, click the New button on the toolbar, provide the requested information, and click OK.
+Select File > Save or press Ctrl+S to save the changes to the

 /etc/hostsfile.
 The network or network services do not need to be restarted since the current version of the file is referred to each time an address is resolved.